Ol Pejeta Bush Camp: Information from the owner

 Guest tent - 2 pax

 Perfectly spaced along the Ewaso Nyiro River, the six traditional safari tents at Ol Pejeta Bush Camp are charming and full of character.
-All tents come complete with warm blankets for the winter mornings, rechargeable solar lights and en-suite bathrooms with hot-water safari bucket showers and flushing toilets.
+All tents come complete with warm blankets for the winter mornings, rechargeable solar lights and en-suite bathrooms with plumbed showers and flushing toilets.
 Individual verandas provide the perfect spot to while away an afternoon in privacy, watching the animals come and go along the river bank.

 Activities at Ol Pejeta Bush Camp

 Visit the conservancy’s blood hound dog kennels and learn about the training that transforms these canines into anti-poaching patrollers.
 After your tour, you can play a game of human-canine hide and seek, trying to evade the dogs and finding a spot to hide within the Morani Information Centre.
 A great way to interact, get a bit of exercise for you and the hounds as well as assist in their training.